 Forrest: [worried] What do you mean?

 Jenny: [Beat] Nothing.
 Forget it.

 - Later, we see her contemplating suicide again, ready to jump off a high-riser, with Free Bird's solo wailing in the background.

 - After Forrest finishes talking to Jenny's gravestone, a flock of birds flies out of their tree as he walks away.

 - The film opens and closes with a shot of a floating feather.

 - The prayer itself:

-- Calling Your Bathroom Breaks: Forrest announces this while meeting JFK of all people.
-The president asked "how he felt", as in, winning an award and meeting him, the president.
-Forrest, being Forrest, said "I have to pee" because he drank too much soda before hand.
+- Calling Your Bathroom Breaks: Forrest announces this while meeting John F. Kennedy, of all people.
+Kennedy asks "How do you feel?", as in, winning an award and meeting him, the President.
+Forrest, being Forrest, says "I gotta pee" because he drank too much soda beforehand.

 - Carload of Cool Kids: A group of kids in a pick-up truck torment Forrest, which causes him to run.